 Grenfell inquiry cancels KPMG contract after core participants express concern

-The decision comes after an open letter signed by pop star Lily Allen, politicians and academics urged the PM to reverse the decision to appoint the company.
+Decision follows an open letter signed by pop star Lily Allen, politicians and academics to the Prime Minister.

 The Grenfell Tower inquiry has cancelled its contract with auditors KPMG after concerns were raised over potential conflicts of interest.